I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Best Time for Hiking Kilimanjaro

-Best Time To Visit Tanzania for Bird Watching
+Best Time To Visit Tanzania for Birdwatching

-It’s worth noting that birdwatching is fantastic throughout the whole year in Tanzania.
+Whilst they are the very best times, It’s worth noting that birdwatching is fantastic throughout the whole year in Tanzania.

 Tanzania High Season Vs Low Season